 To use the white vinegar to help tackle the musty smell coming from your carpet, place the vinegar into bowls and leave them positioned in various places within the affected area.
 The vinegar will absorb odors and neutralize the smell within the home.

 Get Rid of the Smell Using Baking Soda

 Alternatively, you could use baking soda, an excellent deodorizer, and a natural antibacterial ingredient.

 Sprinkle a generous amount of baking soda over the carpet and leave it to soak in, preferably overnight.
 Ensure there is good ventilation in the room to allow the wet carpet to dry out thoroughly.
 The baking soda will soak up much of the moisture and also remove any unpleasant smells.

 Once the carpet is completely dry, go in with your regular vacuum cleaner and remove all baking soda particles.
 Your carpet should be left smelling and looking fresh.

 Dehumidifiers are used to reduce the moisture that is present in the air.
 They’re frequently used in laundry rooms where there is typically a lot of humidity which can quickly lead to the growth of mildew and mold.

 For that same reason, they’re really useful for reducing the moisture within your carpet and helping it to dry out quicker.
-The dehumidifier can be left running in the room for as long as necessary, you’ll just need to empty and clean the water cartridge every now and then.
+The dehumidifier can be left running in the room for as long as necessary.
+You’ll just need to empty and clean the water cartridge now and then.